adesokanayo/readcommend/README.md

 ## Connecting to database

-During development, you can connect to and experiment with the PostgreSQL by running this command:
+During development, you can connect to and experiment with the PostgreSQL database by running this command:

 ```bash
 $ ./psql.sh